SecureSECO/searchSECO-parser/README.md

 # SearchSECO-Parser
 This is the Parser used by the SearchSECO project, it uses srcML to structure C, C++, C#, and Java code into an xml format.
-It then extracts methods from code files which it then abstracts to find Type-1 and Type-2 code clones (abstracting comments, white spaces, variable names, and function calls).
+It then extracts methods from code files which it then abstracts to find Type-1 and Type-2 code clones (abstracting comments, white spaces, variable names, and method calls).
 It also supports the parsing of Python and Javascript using a custom parser built using ANTLR, applying the same type of abstraction.

 ## License